Policies & Procedures

 Thursday School

-Thursday School is an extended detention from 2:55-5:10 p.m. on Thursday afternoon in the Cafeteria Annex.
+Thursday School is an extended detention from 2:55-5:00 p.m. on Thursday afternoon in Room 256.
 A Thursday School is issued by administrators for discipline and excessive partial absences (tardy to class).
 Thursday School may be rescheduled once per term to accommodate emergencies.
 Failure to serve Thursday School will result in mandatory Friday School placement.

 Friday School